 - Safeguarding In Schools: consultant Andrew Hall www.safeguardinginschools.co.uk/

 - Vice-Chairman of Governors Handcross Primary School: WPC Fowler

 Flow Chart for Raising Safeguarding Concerns

-Please click on the link below to read the document entitled Flow Chart for Raising Safeguarding Concerns
+Please click the following link to read the Safeguarding Flow Chart.

 In conjunction with other policies This policy should be read alongside the school's Anti-bullying Policy, the Anti-Cyberbullying and Online safety Policy and the Safer Recruitment Policy.